Das-Kollektiv/tdme2/README-MiniScript.md

 ## 4.6.
 Classes

-Classes in MiniScript are basically maps, see map section in 4.4
+Classes in MiniScript are basically maps, see map section in 4.4.

-Creating a class in MiniScript works by using map initializer plus () -> methodName function assignment, or () -> { console.dump($this) } inline function definition.
+Creating a class in MiniScript works by using map initializer plus (...) -> methodName function assignment, or (...) -> { console.dump($this) } inline function definition, whereas The (...) is the function signature. xxx
 Please see a example below.

 ```